 Example.
-You doctor recommends that you take aspirin.
+Your doctor recommends that you take aspirin.
 Because aspirin is a drug that does not require a physician's prescription, you cannot include its cost in your medical expenses.
+But, see Note under Medicines, earlier.

 Nutritional Supplements

 You cannot include in medical expenses the cost of nutritional supplements, vitamins, herbal supplements, "natural medicines," etc. unless they are recommended by a medical practitioner as treatment for a specific medical condition diagnosed by a physician.
 Otherwise, these items are taken to maintain your ordinary good health, and are not for medical care.